jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

     private static int serialCounter = 0;
     private final int serialNumber;

-    // Each object has a stae, which will be copied from the breeder when a new object is acquired.
+    // Each object has a state, which will be copied from the breeder when a new object is acquired.
     // It exists to demonstrate that new objets are created via a deep copy.
     // It's a representational placeholder for all possible Shape state information. private final String state;